coverclock/com-diag-hazer/README.md

 > 2013-01, 87.1, pp. 43..55

 and uses one .c file and one .h file, included in this repository, that were written by Mr. Karney.
-They can be found at
+The original source files can be found at

 > <https://geographiclib.sourceforge.io>